Losint/hepboat-docs/plugins/infractions.md

 Plugin name: `infractions`

 The infractions plugin provides a set of useful moderator commands.
-These commands are intended to be used together and help handle/track misbehaving users over time.
+These commands should be used together with the configuration to help handle and track misbehaving users over time.

 ## Commands